 Inspirational quotes touting the benefits of the well-travelled life are aplenty, but most of them are right: “Adventure is worthwhile,” as Aesop said.
 Travel teaches you more about yourself and the rest of the world than any other experience can.
 I should know, having travelled abroad myself to London for a short summer course, I was able to see what I was truly capable of, experience another culture, and prepare myself to work and think globally.

-Though there are many paths to take when one wishes to travel abroad, I looked to the UON Global Office on Callaghan campus to get ready for my outbound journey.
-The University’s exchange and study abroad programs can be the first international experience for many students at UON, providing a controlled environment to enjoy and explore a new country.
+Though there are many paths to take when one wishes to travel abroad, I looked to the Uni of Newcastle Global Office on Callaghan campus to get ready for my outbound journey.
+The University’s exchange and study abroad programs can be the first international experience for many students, providing a controlled environment to enjoy and explore a new country.

-What are the options for travelling as part of your UON experience?
+What are the options for travelling as part of your uni experience?

 Whether it be a semester exchange, an academic short course, an internship or even a volunteering position, there is an overseas experience out there to suit most students.

-Mobility Officer at the UON Global Office, Adam Elhindi, said the student exchange program offered allows students to, “choose from either a semester or one year exchange at one of [our] many prestigious partner locations around the world.”
-You remain enrolled and paying tuition at UON while at a partner university outside of Australia, and can earn credit towards your degree back home.
+Mobility Officer at the Uni of Newcastle Global Office, Adam Elhindi, said the student exchange program offered allows students to, “choose from either a semester or one year exchange at one of [our] many prestigious partner locations around the world.”
+You remain enrolled and paying tuition at the University of Newcastle while you study at a partner university overseas, earning credit towards your degree at home..